ETOH Medical Abbreviation

-- Alcohol is often taken in more significant amounts or over time than intended.
+- Alcohol is often taken in more significant amounts or over a more extended period than was intended.

 - A great deal of time in activities necessary to obtain alcohol, use alcohol, or recover from its effects.

-- A craving for alcohol or urges to use alcohol.
+- A craving for alcohol and a strong desire or urge to use alcohol.